 When traders want to enter the market, they look at buy and sell walls to figure out the market mood.
-If there are more buyers than sellers, this will create a buy wall, indicating positive market sentiment.
+Knowing this, whales often manipulate them to controls the asset's price.

 Just like stock markets, crypto exchanges have order books.
 They register moves when both sellers and buyers enter the market.
 Buyers enter the market by placing bids - the highest price traders are willing to pay for an asset.